-- Weakness in consumer demand for products sold by the Company. - Fashion trends that affect the sales or product margins of the Company's retail product offerings. - Changes in the timing of the holidays or in the onset of seasonal weather affecting period to period sales comparisons. - Changes in buying patterns by significant wholesale customers. - Disruptions in product supply or distribution. - Unfavorable trends in foreign exchange rates and other factors affecting the cost of products. - Changes in business strategies by the Company's competitors (including pricing and promotional discounts). - The Company's ability to open, staff and support additional retail stores on schedule and at acceptable expense levels, to renew leases in existing stores on schedule and at acceptable expense levels. - Variations from expected pension-related charges caused by conditions in the financial markets. - The outcome of litigation and environmental matters involving the Company, including those discussed in Note 8 to the Condensed Consolidated Financial Statements. - Fluctuations in oil prices causing changes in gasoline and energy prices resulting in changes in consumer spending and utility and product costs.
+- Weakness in consumer demand for products sold by the Company. - Fashion trends that affect the sales or product margins of the Company's retail product offerings. - Changes in the timing of holidays or in the onset of seasonal weather affecting period to period sales comparisons. - Changes in buying patterns by significant wholesale customers. - · Disruptions in product supply or distribution. - Unfavorable trends in foreign exchange rates and other factors affecting the cost of products. - Changes in business strategies by the Company's competitors (including pricing and promotional discounts). - The Company's ability to open, staff and support additional retail stores on schedule and at acceptable expense levels, to renew leases in existing stores on schedule and at acceptable expense levels. - The Company's ability to identify appropriate growth opportunities, including brand extensions, new concept launches, and acquisitions, and to execute its growth strategies. - Variations from expected pension-related charges caused by conditions in the financial markets. - The outcome of litigation and environmental matters involving the Company, including those discussed in Note 8 to the Condensed Consolidated Financial Statements. - · Fluctuations in oil prices causing changes in gasoline and energy prices resulting in changes in consumer spending and utility and product costs.